nonrational/nonrational.github.io/_drafts/my-favorite-git-aliases.md

 ### Short Core Commands

-There are 5-6 commands that I use dozens of times a day, and using shorter aliases helps me move faster.
+There are ~6 commands that I use dozens of times a day, and I've shortened them to 1-2 characters each.

 ```sh
 git st  # `status`